-- The case of the respondents8 was that the petitioners have merely 7. assailed the valuation process and not the charging provision, hence, no case is made out to eschew the statutory adjudication process9.
-It was submitted that a club provides services, some of which are distinct while the remaining are packaged, therefore, no case was made out to exclude packaged services from the ambit of the Act.
-It was stressed that even membership / entrance fee was charged to confer the privilege to avail the services of a club, hence, the same could not be immune from the purview of tax10. - We have appreciated the submissions of the learned counsel and considered the documentation and authority to which our surveillance was solicited.
-The scope of this determination is abridged 11 to consider whether membership / entrance fee and subscription charges (monthly and / or annual), received by members' clubs from their members, fall within the purview of sales tax, per a harmonized reading of the Act with the doctrine of mutuality.
+7. The case of the respondents8 was that the petitioners have merely assailed the valuation process and not the charging provision, hence, no case was made out to eschew the statutory adjudication process9.
+It was submitted that a club provides services, irrespective of whether they are packaged or distinct, therefore, no case was made out to exclude any packaged services from the ambit of the Act.
+It was stressed that even membership / entrance fee was charged to confer the privilege to avail the services of a club, hence, the same could not be immune from the purview of sales tax10.

+8. We have appreciated the submissions of the learned counsel and considered the documentation and authority to which our surveillance was solicited.
+The scope of this determination is condensed11 to consider whether membership / entrance fee and subscription charges (monthly and / or annual), received by members' clubs from their members, fall within the purview of sales tax, per a reading of the Act synchronized with the doctrine of mutuality.